 Amenity Fund committee

-We receive donations from people and local businesses which are paid direct to the Amenity Fund.
-The Amenity Fund committee gives people who use the service the opportunity to say what they would like this money to be spent on to enhance the service we provide.
+We get donations from people and local businesses.
+These are paid direct to the Amenity Fund.
+The Amenity Fund committee gives you the opportunity to say what you would like this money to be spent on to enhance the day service.

 - your outcomes for the service are identified and use appropriate resources

-- an Individual Service Plan (ISP) is agreed which meet those outcomes
+- an Individual Service Plan (ISP) is agreed which meets those outcomes

 - everyone involved in the plan know their responsibilities